imbilltucker/xmonad-config/README.markdown

 # xmonad-config
-xmonad-config is the [xmonad](http://xmonad.org/) configuration used by Vic Fryzel.
+this xmonad-config is the [xmonad](http://xmonad.org/) configuration leveraged from Vic Fryzel.

 ## Introduction